 Social anxiety treatment outcomes can vary depending on several factors, including the severity of the disorder and commitment to therapy.
 Here are some general outcomes associated with different treatment approaches:

-Research suggests that CBT is one of the best therapy for social anxiety choices.
-Research suggests that around 60-80% of individuals who undergo CBT experience significant improvement or remission of symptoms.
+Research suggests that CBT is one of the best therapy for social anxiety choices, with around 60–80% of individuals who undergo CBT experiencing significant improvement or remission of symptoms.
 CBT typically involves cognitive restructuring (identifying and challenging irrational thoughts), exposure therapy (gradual exposure to feared situations), and skills training (learning confidence-building skills and relaxation techniques).
 Social anxiety treatment with CBT is a cornerstone of my practice.
+Neuroimaging research even suggests CBT can produce measurable changes in the brain circuits involved in fear and threat detection, such as the amygdala — evidence that these gains aren’t just subjective.

 Exposure therapy, a component of my CBT approach, involves gradually facing feared situations.
 Studies have shown that exposure therapy can lead to significant reductions in symptoms.
 We’ll make sure to move at a pace you are completely comfortable with.
 Social anxiety treatment with exposure therapy does not have to be uncomfortable to work.